Best Gas Leaf Blowers in 2026: When Cordless Still Isn't Enough

 For most homeowners with under an acre: Skip gas entirely.
 Get an EGO 670 CFM cordless or similar.
 The maintenance and noise tradeoffs aren't worth the marginal performance gain.

-For half-acre to 1-acre properties with serious leaf load: The Husqvarna 125B at $299.
+For half-acre to 1-acre properties with serious leaf load: The Husqvarna 125B in the mid-range.
 Most-recommended gas blower for a reason — reliable, well-supported, light enough for sustained use.

-For 1-2 acres: The Husqvarna 150BT backpack at $699.
+For 1-2 acres: The Husqvarna 150BT backpack in the premium tier.
 The harness alone justifies the price for properties this size.

-For commercial use or 2+ acres: Consider stepping up to the Stihl BR 800 at $999.
+For commercial use or 2+ acres: Consider stepping up to the Stihl BR 800 in the premium tier.
 The extra power and Stihl's dealer network earn back the premium for buyers running this tool weekly.

 Whatever you buy: Use ethanol-free fuel, maintain it religiously, and store it dry.
 A well-cared-for gas blower will outlast its battery competitors at a higher operating cost.
 Compare against cordless options in our EGO leaf blower and DeWalt leaf blower reviews if you're not sure which way to go.